Record of Agarest War: Europe

 The game was localized in Europe as Agarest: Generations of War by Ghostlight.
 The company planned to publish a standard retail version and a collector's edition, both released on October 30, 2009 for PlayStation 3.
 Initially, the game was set to use a cover art featuring a realistic version of the protagonist; however, negative feedback led to the publisher changing the cover art for one more faithful to the original.
 The 32 packs of DLC were put on the European PlayStation Store by Ghostlight.

 The game was later ported to PC, and made available on the Steam store in North America and Europe.

 North America

 Aksys Games released the game in North America under the title Record of Agarest War on April 29, 2010.
 The game was released as a download on the PlayStation Network, and on disc for the Xbox 360.
-It is available as a downloadable title on the Xbox 360.
+It was available as a downloadable title on the Xbox 360.
 The game retains the original Japanese dialogue.

 Xbox 360 version

-A port known as Record of Agarest War: Re-appearance was released exclusively for the Xbox 360 in Japan on November 27, 2008.
+A port known as Record of Agarest War: Reappearance was released exclusively for the Xbox 360 in Japan on November 27, 2008.
 The Xbox 360 port featured additional voice acting, and a gallery mode.
 New items and a new dungeon are available over Xbox Live as downloadable content.